 Retreats allow us to relax, refresh and gain perspective.
 But going away is not always possible — or even desirable.
 That's when a DIY Personalized At-Home Retreat can be the perfect answer.
-Are you opting to stick close to home during this summer for financial, health or personal reasons.?
+Are you opting to stick close to home during this summer for financial, health or personal reasons?
 You can still get the benefit of retreat by planning your own customized, no- or low-cost personalized DIY Yoga Retreat for a day, a weekend, or a week.
 All you need is a little intention, a bit of structure and access to Mountain Yoga's inspired programming.
+Once you finish your retreat email us about your experience — the dates/schedule, what you did and how you felt afterwards — and you'll be entered to win a free month of unlimited yoga and other yoga prizes!

 If you're a member, your retreat is already paid for!
 Just use your membership to to enroll in daily yoga and meditation.
 If you are not yet a member, now is a great time to start — 50% off your first month, and no minimum contract.
 You can terminate your membership at anytime following the first month